-Sash : A movable or stationary part of a window that frames a piece of glass.
+Sash: A movable or stationary part of a window that frames the glass.

-Saturation: Describing vapor and liquid at the phase-change point.
-The condition in which the air cannot hold any more moisture, as a function of temperature and vapor pressure.
+Saturation: Describing a mixture of vapor and liquid at the phase-change point.
+The condition in which the air can't hold any more moisture, as a function of temperature and vapor pressure.

-Savings-to-investment ratio (SIR): SIR is computed over the lifetimes of the retrofit measures installed and expressed in terms of the net present value of the retail cost of the dwelling's fuel.
-SIRs of greater than one are counted as cost effective under this DOE WAP method of determining cost-effectiveness.
+Savings-to-investment ratio (SIR): SIR is the cash savings divided by the initial investment over the lifespan of energy-conservation measures.
+SIRs of greater than one are considered cost effective according to DOE WAP.